 photographing and trying to see these animals.
 Other animals found in this area include proghorn antelope, mule deer, rabbits, badgers, bobcats and mountain lions.
 Eagles and hawks are residents of the area as well as many other types of birds including chukars and smaller birds.

-Cedar Peak is also referred to as Cedar BM (benchmark) by some and as the Cedar Mountain Highpoint by others.
-Cedar Peak is one of Utahs peaks that have at least 2000 feet of prominence and thanks to having 2847 feet of clean prominence comes in at #45 on the Utah Prominence List.
+Referred to as Cedar Benchmark (see peakbagger.com) by some and as the Cedar Mountain Highpoint by others (lists of John), both of those name designations will help you find their info pages on peakbagger or Lists of John.
+Cedar Benchmark is one of Utahs peaks that have at least 2000 feet of prominence and thanks to having 2847 feet of clean prominence comes in at #45 on the Utah Prominence List.
 More information on prominence will be given in a section at the bottom of this page.
 For more specific information, this link will give you additional information and access to a nice google map of the area.

 Many feel that politics played a role in the creation of this wilderness area as the U.S. Congress may have designated the Cedar Mountain Wilderness primarily in response to an effort by members of the Utah congressional delegation and the Utah governor to block rail access to a proposed high-level nuclear waste storage facility on the nearby Skull Valley Goshute Reservation.
 The project is sponsored by a consortium of nuclear power companies known as Private Fuel Storage, which received a license from the Nuclear Regulatory Commission in February 2006.
 The facility has not yet been built and now probably won't.

 From the New York Times of all sources, the above is supported by this